 The tapioca contained curry leaves.
 The mussels paired so nicely with the tapioca, which was super soft.
 It was really spicy with the chilies and curry leaves, and the onion gave it a nice crunch.
 The chai also paired well with the dish!
 It was so healthy because it’s not fried.
 I bit into a chili and immediately poured down sweating!
 It also only cost 80 rupees/$1.04 USD.
 They have 40 different tapioca combinations there!

-After more chai, we headed to another neighborhood to find more foods.
+After more chai, we headed to another neighborhood or popular restaurants to find more street food.
 The previous place was mostly stationary food trucks, but this was more like a restaurant.
 There, we tried mutton liver with patel, which is a Malabar dish mixed with mutton liver.
 They were making parottas, beef chili, and a lot more!

 Next up was the patel with mutton liver.
 Patel is almost like a puri and is cut into strips and mixed with the meat and masala and topped with onions.
 It was doughy and crispy and full of liver flavor.
 The curry had melted throughout the patel, which was doughy on the inside.
 It wasn’t too spicy, but the onion calmed it down.